Bathroomboss/LuWang_Caf1/Heatmap/READM.md

-# a whole pipeline generate ChIPseq profile and heatmap
+Example Pipeline for ChIPseq profile and heatmap
 # step 1 mapping to TE
 sh TEChip.pbs